Stephen J. Lye,

 Steve Lye was one of the main speakers at the “Adversities, Development & New Interventions” roundtable in Ottawa, March 2019.
 This ‘by invitation-only’ meeting was organized by CIFAR in partnership with AKFC and IDRC.

 The 1st Cuba -Canada Maternal-Child Symposium took place in Cuba from March 22-25, 2019.
 The conference was organized by Dr. Yeneir Vera, Research Associate, AHD.
 7 professors from Canada and 1 professor from the Netherlands participated.
-The event was attended by more than 70 physicians and researchers from Cuba, including the Head of the National Mother Infant Program and the Presidents of the National Obstetric Society, National Paediatric Society and National Genetic Society song others.
+The event was attended by more than 70 physicians and researchers from Cuba, including the Head of the National Mother Infant Program and the Presidents of the National Obstetric Society, National Paediatric Society and National Genetic Society among others.